-Coastguard Cottage is now open for bookings now that the COVID-19 restrictions have been eased.
+Coastguard Cottage is open for bookings from after February half term on the assumption that restrictions will be eased.

 We have had to make a few changes due to COVID-19 e.g. reduce the number of books, remove some soft furnishing but we hope this will not affect anyone’s stay.